ka-zuumi/RRKM-Branching-Ratios/README.md

 Here, the code makes a distinction between intermediates and products by setting rate constants of intermediate formation from products to zero, emulating low-pressure conditions.
 Any rate constant given the entries in `PES.dat` which is missing some piece of information (e.g. geometry) will have an `error` in its place.

 In a system like above with many different pathways, checking each rate is difficult.
-The matrix of rate constants output from the last step `rateConstantMatrix.dat`, where each cell (i,j) of column i and row j, is the rate of forming molecule i from molecule j, can be visualized using the `visualizeRateConstantMatrix.sh` script as follows:
+The matrix of rate constants output from the last step `rateConstantMatrix.dat`, where each cell (i,j) of column i and row j, is the rate of forming molecule i from molecule j and can be visualized using the `visualizeRateConstantMatrix.sh` script as follows:

 ```bash
 ./visualizeRateConstantMatrix.sh rateConstantMatrix.dat rateConstantMatrix.png "RRKM Rate Constants Calculated Assuming 20.3 kJ/mol Total Energy"